YYilingMa/machine-learning-ozone-parameterization/README.md

 A coarse-grained (60°×10°) version of the training data (downsampled due to storage constraints), along with the online ozone predictions from mloz in UKESM and ICON and the full-resolution mloz coefficients, is archived at:

-> Ma, Y. (2026).
+> Ma, Y., & Abraham, N. L. (2026).
 Datasets for mloz: A Highly Efficient Machine Learning-Based Ozone Parameterization for Climate Sensitivity Simulations [Data set].
-Zenodo. https://doi.org/10.5281/zenodo.19056390
+Zenodo. https://doi.org/10.5281/zenodo.19056391

 The original full-resolution training data and online ozone predictions are available from the author upon request.